Aleksandr Medved: Biography

 According to Medved, his grandparents came from Russia; his grandmother was ca. 195 cm, and his grandfather was even taller.
-Medved was smaller, at 190 cm and 100+ kg, yet big enough to fit into his last name, which means bear in Russian (and with minor variations in Belarusian and Ukrainian languages).
+Medved was smaller, at 190 cm and 100+ kg, yet big enough to fit into his last name, which means bear in Russian (and with minor variations in Slavic languages).

 Between 1967 and 1972 Medved had a rivalry with Turkish-Bulgarian wrestler Osman Duraliev.
 They met eight times in the finals of major international championships and Medved won on all occasions.
 He was close to losing at the 1971 World Championships in Sofia, where Duraliev led the match 4:3 with 43 seconds left.
 Yet Medved equalized the score and won the title because of his lower body weight.